 - can improve the quality of life for people with Parkinson’s.

-Clinical trials follow a strict protocol or process in which new treatments are tested in a controlled way to minimise any risk to participants.
+Clinical trials follow a strict protocol or process, meaning that new treatments are tested in a controlled way to minimise any risk to participants.
 Their effect is carefully monitored and in addition to determining their effectiveness, data is collected on safety aspects such as adverse reactions, absorption and excretion of the new drug and interaction with other medications.
 Sometimes a trial will study the effects of using an existing treatment in different ways.

 Clinical research is an expensive process which requires considerable financial support.
 This comes from a range of sponsors including the pharmaceutical industry, governments, and academic and research organisations.